Growing Through Pain, and Avoiding Suffering

 “Once the pain passes, we usually forget it.
 The advances of science, thanks to anesthesia and analgesics, have made us not as used to pain as our ancestors were.
 This is a fact that explains why we are increasingly afraid of it”.

 On the other hand, suffering goes a step further.
-Suffering arises when we have an inability to accept reality and continue with our life regardless.
+Suffering arises when we cannot accept reality and continue with our lives regardless.
 This state of mind will bring us again and again to thoughts and emotions that will make us imbalanced and could make us ill.
-In this case suffering would be an unnecessary consequence of pain.
+In this case, suffering would be an unnecessary consequence of pain.

 “In the middle of the winter, I finally learned that there was an invincible summer in me”